friendica/docker/README-MAINTENANCE.md

 This folder will get updated automatically based on the templates you want to change.
 All changes in such folders will get overwritten during an update.

-# Basic files and folders

-Most of the time you want to change one of the followed files.

-## Templates & shell-scripts

-- If you want to update/upgrade Dockerfiles, use the right `*.template` file for it.
-- If you want to update/change the behavior of **every** start of Docker-image, change `docker-entrypoint.sh`
-- If you want to update/change the behavior how cronjobs will get started, change `docker-cron.sh`

 # Maintenance scripts

 There are two important scripts in this repository for maintenance.